CyrilleB79/winMag/README.md

 * Select the lens view: Control+Alt+L
 * Cycle through the three view types: Control+Alt+M
 * Resize the lens with the keyboard: Shift+Alt+Left/Right/Up/DownArrow.
-  Note: although this withdrawal does not seem to be documented, this shortcut seems to have been withdrawn in recent Windows versions such as Windows 2004.
+  Note: although this does not seem to be documented, this shortcut seems to have been withdrawn in recent Windows versions such as Windows 2004.
-* Move the magnified view: Control+Alt+Arrows
+* Move the magnified view: Control+Alt+Arrows (reporting only affects full screen mode)

 Here is also a list of other Magnifier native commands, just for information: